 Estimated Total Tuition Costs to Complete Program

 This is a good estimate of the total tuition costs to complete a program.
 The amount only applies to tuition cost and does not include other types of school-related expenses (e.g., books, malpractice insurance, room and board etc.).
-It is strongly suggested that students check with the registrars department to confirm what services are included as tuition costs vary each year and depend on many factors.
-It is possible that some schools may offer a flat tuition fee regardless of the amount time it takes to complete the program (full-time vs. part-time).
+It is strongly suggested that students check with the registrar’s department to confirm what services are included, as tuition costs vary each year and depend on many factors.
+It is possible that some schools may offer a flat tuition fee regardless of the amount of time it takes to complete the program (full-time vs. part-time).

 Costs per Academic Unit

 Each course is assigned an academic unit that corresponds to the amount of time it takes to attend and complete a course.
-In general, the total number of academic units (not the total number of classes) is good a estimate of what you may expect to pay for tuition during any term and/or in completing the program.
+In general, the total number of academic units (not the total number of classes) is a good estimate of what you may expect to pay for tuition during any term and/or in completing the program.
 Schools may charge a different academic unit fee for general education courses compared to classes with a clinical and/or laboratory component.
 All schools in the CSU System have structured fees.
-CSU costs is based on the total number of enrolled units and residency status.
+CSU costs are based on the total number of enrolled units and residency status.
 For example, if the total number of units is above 6.1 units (full-time status) it is billed at a different rate compared to total number of units at or below 6.0 (part-time status).
 If schools have a flat tuition fee then the cost per academic unit is not applicable.